Page 1: Biography

 Brewer, anti-prohibitionist, local politician, company director, philanthropist

-This biography, written by Graham W. A. Bush, was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in October, 2001.
+This biography, written by Graham W. A. Bush, was first published in the Dictionary of New Zealand Biography in 1998, and updated in October, 2001.

 A brewery baron for half a century, and the liquor trade's master tactician against the prohibition movement, Ernest Hyam Davis exerted enormous influence at the highest political levels.
 He combined this with a complex business career and an unbounded enthusiasm for yachting, racing and philanthropy.